- Admission Standards

 To be considered for degree status, the general university graduate admission requirements are as follows:

 - A minimum 3.00 GPA on a 4.00 scale in baccalaureate study.
 The GPA requirement may be higher for some graduate programs.
-The university, at its discretion, may, in evaluating the meeting of this requirement, additionally consider the difficulty of the baccalaureate degree, relevant work experience, or other evidence of ability to succeed in graduate study.
+The university, at its discretion, may, in evaluating the meeting of this requirement, additionally consider the difficulty of the baccalaureate degree, relevant work experience, any/ or other evidence of ability to succeed in graduate study.

 - For students with post baccalaureate credits, a separate GPA is calculated for each institution.